vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 -->
 ## Balance leader distribution

 To balance the raft leaders, run `SUBMIT JOB BALANCE LEADER`.
+It will start a job to balance the distribution of all the storage leaders in all graph spaces.

 ### Example